aduffy70/LabNotes/_posts/2017/2017-10-02-GWAS-miRNA-manuscript-notes.md

 ## Compare putative turkey miRNAs to human, mouse, and chicken miRNAs

-  * Built a blast database (on the workstation) from all hsa, msu, and gga miRNA hairpin sequences in mirbase21 and the 590 unique turkey "known" precursors from Ensemble and RNACentral
+  * Built a blast database (on the workstation) from all hsa, msu, and gga miRNA hairpin sequences in mirbase21 and the 590 unique turkey predicted precursors from Ensemble and RNACentral
 ~~~
 makeblastdb -in unique_turkey_and_mirbase21_hsa_mmu_gga_precursors.fa -out unique_turkey_and_mirbase21_hsa_mmu_gga_precursors -dbtype nucl -hash_index
 ~~~
-  * Blast each novel miRNA against the Ensembl, RNACentral and mirBase21 precursors
+  * Blast each putative miRNA against the Ensembl, RNACentral and mirBase21 precursors
 ~~~
 blastn -outfmt "7 std gaps" -query 513_novel_precursors_from_mirdeep_run4.fa -db blastdb/unique_turkey_and_mirbase21_hsa_mmu_gga_precursors -out blastout.txt
 ~~~
   * 184 of the 513 miRNAs have similarity (escore < 1E-8) to a chicken, human, or mouse precursor.
 Where there is more than one, the top hit from each taxa are all the same miRNA family.
 I kept just the top hit from each.
 (162 of the 306 precursors where at least one of the miRNAs has enough expression for DESEQ to evaluate)
-  * 186 of the 513 miRNAs have similarity to a "known" turkey Ensembl or RNACentral miRNA.
+  * 186 of the 513 miRNAs have similarity to a predicted turkey Ensembl or RNACentral miRNA.
 (162 of the 306 precursors where at least one of the miRNAs has enough expression for DESEQ to evaluate... the 162 here and above is a coincidence--it isn't the exact same set)

 ## Predict targets